Rib cage: Society and culture

 The position of ribs can be permanently altered by a form of body modification called tightlacing, which uses a corset to compress and move the ribs.

 The ribs, particularly their sternal ends, are used as a way of estimating age in forensic pathology due to their progressive ossification.

-Biblical Story
+Biblical story

 The number of ribs as 24 (12 pairs) was noted by the Flemish anatomist Vesalius in his key work of anatomy De humani corporis fabrica in 1543, setting off a wave of controversy, as it was traditionally assumed from the Biblical story of Adam and Eve that men's ribs would number one fewer than women's.
-This false belief is still commonly believed today.
-However, thirteenth or “cervical rib” occurs in 1% of humans and this is more common in females than in males.
+However, thirteenth or "cervical ribs" occur in 1% of humans and this is more common in females than in males.

 Other animals

 In herpetology, costal grooves refer to lateral indents along the integument of salamanders.
 The grooves run between the axilla to the groin.
 Each groove overlies the myotomal septa to mark the position of the internal rib.

 Birds and reptiles have bony uncinate processes on their ribs that project caudally from the vertical section of each rib.
 These serve to attach sacral muscles and also aid in allowing greater inspiration.
 Crocodiles have cartilaginous uncinate processes.